Email FacebookTwitterMenu burgerClose thin

 REITs are companies that own commercial property such as office buildings, self-storage facilities, shopping malls and hotels.
 And just as you can buy shares of a company, you can buy shares of a REIT through an online brokerage.
 You can also buy shares of a REIT mutual fund or ETF.

 While the IRS generally taxes REIT dividends at your ordinary income tax rate, the Tax Cuts and Jobs Act also initiated a 20% deduction for pass-through income, which includes REIT dividends.
-In fact, the REIT dividend tax rate of 39.6% dropped to 29.6% for those in the highest tax bracket.
-Those in the lowest brackets may see even lower rates on the same REIT dividends, thanks to the country’s progressive tax structure.
+In fact, the REIT dividend tax rate of 39.6% dropped to 29.6% for those in the highest tax bracket (however, it’s important to note that this deduction is set to expire on Dec.
+31, 2025).
+Those in the lowest brackets may see even lower rates on the same REIT dividends.

 While there are diversified equity REITs out there, most invest in a single sector.
 Examples include: